John Blocki: Presentation and patent

 The Flower-in-the-Bottle line bore Blocki's unique presentation style but he also produced several lines of perfume that followed the popular style of the times.
 His Regal and Bouquet lines of perfume that debuted in the early nineteen hundreds were typical of the Belle Epoque style.
 They were presented in classic flacons with cut glass stoppers and colorful, embossed labels depicting bold and beautiful women.
-Many of these perfumes were named after famous operas or historical figures; particularly Prussian and Polish noble families given his heritage.
+Many of these perfumes were named after famous operas or historical figures; particularly Prussian and Polish noble families.

 Blocki also derived inspiration from his family and one of the more artistic results was a perfume named Psyche Rose.
 The fragrance was inspired by the White Rock Sparkling Water company's trademark Psyche logo; a nymph kneeling on an alabaster rock and admiring her reflection in pure spring water.
 White Rock was owned by Edwin Gale and Blocki's brother, William.
 There are many famous stories about White Rock Sparking Water; one being that it was used by Charles Lindbergh to christen his plane the Spirit of St. Louis before its trans-Atlantic flight and another that it was served at the coronation of England's King Edward VII and was his preferred water for diluting wine.

 In addition to perfumes, Blocki had an extensive line of toiletries and cosmetics that were sold under the Esprit d'Amour trade name in apothecaries and beauty shops throughout the country.
 He created a perfume with this name in 1916 along with scented sachets and powders.
 By the 1920s, this line grew to include night cream, face creams for different skin types, nail polish, shampoo and other cosmetics.
 The presentation was in dark blue tins with a floral design and gold accents.
 The tins were made by the American Can Company of New York and paper boxes were made by the Buedingen Box and Label Co. of New York.